Voelker Orth Museum

-The Voelker Orth Museum, Bird Sanctuary and Victorian Garden is a museum located in Murray Hill, Queens, New York City.
-In addition to preserving a German immigrant family's 1890s home and garden, the Voelker Orth Museum engages audiences through the arts, education, nature, horticulture and local history by offering house tours, temporary exhibitions, concerts, lectures and workshops, cultural festivals, and family and school programs.
+The Voelker Orth Museum, Bird Sanctuary and Victorian Garden is a museum at 149-19 38th Avenue in the Murray Hill neighborhood of Queens in New York City.
+In addition to preserving a German immigrant family's 1890s home and garden, the Voelker Orth Museum offers house tours, temporary exhibitions, concerts, lectures and workshops, cultural festivals, and family and school programs.
 Its mission is to "preserve and interpret the cultural and horticultural heritage of Flushing, Queens and adjacent communities to engage their ever-changing populations, through the experience of an immigrant family’s 1890s home."
 The property was listed on the National Register of Historic Places in 2020.

 Description

 The museum occupies a two-story house that was constructed in 1891 by a local businessman, James Bouton.
 It was built as an investment two years after the Long Island Rail Road opened the Murray Hill railway station nearby.
 The house was then purchased in 1899 by a German immigrant named Conrad Voelcker, who moved in with his wife Elizabeth and infant daughter Theresa.
 After Voelcker's death in 1930, the house became the home of his daughter, Theresa Voelker (later generations spelled the name without the 'c') and her husband, Dr. Rudolph Orth.
 Their daughter, Elisabetha Orth, who lived in the house most of her life, established the organization which now runs the museum in her will.
 When the Museum was incorporated, extensive restoration of the property was undertaken prior to opening in 2003.
 Photographs of the house from the early 1900s provided a reference for Graf & Lewent, the restoration architects.
 Period rooms incorporated the Orth family furnishings from the 1930s.
 The property was designated a New York City Landmark in 2007.